Plaintiff who sued Gwyneth Paltrow could owe big bucks in legal fees

 Court costs and contingency fees

-Roger Kohn, of Kohn Rath Law in Vermont said that typically, in cases like this one, Sanderson would have hired his attorneys on a contingency fee basis, meaning he would only have to pay his attorneys he had successfully sued Paltrow.
+Roger Kohn of Kohn Rath Law in Vermont said that typically, Sanderson would have hired his attorneys on a contingency basis, meaning he would only have to pay his attorneys if he had won the case against Paltrow.

-He's likely also responsible for court costs, which in this case, could be substantial, given the duration of the trial and the number of witnesses called.
+Sanderson is likely also responsible for court costs, which in this case could be substantial given the duration of the trial and the number of witnesses called.

-"Court costs can be expensive when there are a lot of depositions and there's an extended trial," Kohn added.
+"Court costs can be expensive when there are a lot of depositions and there's an extended trial," Kohn said.
 A deposition can cost around $1,000, while other fees include filing and transcription fees.

 "This litigation was very complicated and there could be substantial court costs," he added.